peer-node/flex/README.md

     $ daemonize electrum 8181 &

-Then tell Flex about the currency code and the port:
+Then tell Teleport about the currency code and the port:

-    $ flexcontrol configure BTC-rpcport 8181
+    $ teleportcontrol configure BTC-rpcport 8181

-You can have a look at ~/.flex/flex.conf to see what's there if you want.
+You can have a look at ~/.teleport/teleport.conf to see what's there if you want.

 Depositing and Withdrawing Some Bitcoins
 ----------------------------------------

-Presuming you've configured electrum as explained above, start Flex:
+Presuming you've configured electrum as explained above, start Teleport:

-    $ flexcontrol start clean
+    $ teleportcontrol start clean

 You have to wait for a few seconds after starting it before it will be responsive to commands:

-    $ flex-cli getinfo
+    $ teleport-cli getinfo

 Check that electrum is working:

     $ electrum getbalance
     0

-    $ flex-cli currencygetbalance BTC
+    $ teleport-cli currencygetbalance BTC
     0

-If Flex says your BTC balance is -1, then it means electrum isn't responding on the port specified as BTC-rpcport in the configuration file.
+If Teleport says your BTC balance is -1, then it means electrum isn't responding on the port specified as BTC-rpcport in the configuration file.

-Once electrum is working with Flex, you can start mining:
+Once electrum is working with Teleport, you can start mining:

-    $ flex-cli setgenerate true
+    $ teleport-cli setgenerate true

 You'll need to wait about ten minutes or so until there are enough relays to create a deposit address.
-When you see that the number of relays reported by `flex-cli getinfo` is about 9 or so, you can request a deposit address:
+When you see that the number of relays reported by `teleport-cli getinfo` is about 9 or so, you can request a deposit address:

-    $ flex-cli requestdepositaddress BTC
+    $ teleport-cli requestdepositaddress BTC

 You can see that you don't get one straight away by doing:

-    $ flex-cli listdepositaddresses BTC
+    $ teleport-cli listdepositaddresses BTC
     [
     ]

 After two more batches, you'll get a deposit address:

-    $ flex-cli listdepositaddresses BTC
+    $ teleport-cli listdepositaddresses BTC
     [
         {
             "address" : "1MUjir2tv3onkE1Bq46sTEaWdEqEeEXb4J",